go-masonry/docu-web/content/mortar/config.md

 ```
 {{%/panel%}}
 Let's say you want to change port value from 5380 to 7777.
 You can change the file itself.
 However, you can also override it.
-Viper allows you to override configuration values with a matching Environment Variable.
+Viper allows you to override configuration values with a matching environment variable.
 In our case:

 {{%panel%}}
 ```shell script
 export MORTAR_SERVER_GRPC_PORT="7777"
 ```
 {{%/panel%}}
-When you want to read gRPC server port value in your code you should use this as a key.
+When you want to read the gRPC server port value in your code, you should use this as a key:

 `mortar.server.grpc.port`

-Viper will look for Environment variable by replacing `_` with `.` case-insensitive **first** and return its value if set.
+Viper will look for an environment variable by replacing `_` with `.` case-insensitive **first** and return its value if set.

 ## Mortar Keys